 Death of the Album

-I still think that the lack of depth in most products current artists put out is a factor in the demise of rock as a force in the industry, but I am persuaded that that is not the case by the idea that young people know as little about the history of their music as their favorite artists do, and what little they do know is superseded by how little they care about it.
+I still think that the lack of depth in most products current artists put out is a factor in the demise of rock as a force in the industry.
+I am persuaded that that is not the case by the idea that young people know as little about the history of their music as their favorite artists do, however, and what little they do know is superseded by how little they care about it.